Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

 \subsection{Attack Setup}

 \textbf{Platform.} Like before, we use the approximate cache system in \Cref{subsubsec:cache_timing}.

 \textbf{Model and Dataset.} We follow the same diffusion models and datasets as the covert channel, as described in \Cref{subsec:covert_channel_setup}.
-This attack does not depend on cache replacement, as the attacker only probes the approximate cache.
+The attacker is unaffected by replacement, as they only probe the approximate cache.
 Therefore, we evaluate this attack using a fixed number of cache entries.
-Due to different dataset sizes, we evaluate 100k cache entries for \diffusiondb{} dataset while \lexica{} has 10k.
+Due to differences in dataset size, the approximate cache contains 100k entries for \diffusiondb{} and 10k entries for \lexica{}.